-To graduate and qualify for an LCA diploma, a student must complete three areas.
-The student must have: Class of 2019 Class of 2020 and 2021 Class of 2022 and beyond I. Accumulated the following number of credits plus one semester of Bible for each semester of attendance at LCA.
-Courses must include: 20 21.5 22 English 4 4 4 Math 4 4 4 Science (including one biological and one physical) 3 3 3 Social Studies (must include World and U.S. History, Current Social Problems, and Senior Seminar) 3.5 3.5 4 Fine Art Optional if taken during grades 7,8 1 1 Health .5 .5 .5 Speech .5 .5 .5 Physical Education - PE credit can be waived by participation in two seasons of sports.
+To graduate and qualify for an LCA diploma, a student mustv complete three areas.
+The student must have: Class of 2020 and 2021 Class of 2022 and beyond I. Accumulated the following number of credits plus one semester of Bible for each semester of attendance at LCA.Courses must include: 21.5 22 English 4 4 Math 4 4 Science (including one biological and one physical) 3 3 Social Studies (must include World and U.S. History, Current Social Problems, and Senior Seminar) 3.5 4 Fine Art 1 1 Health .5 .5 Speech .5 .5 Physical Education - PE credit can be waived by participation in two seasons of sports.
 If waived, do not include in credit count.
-You must either earn both .25 credits, or waive both .25 credits. .5 (2 x .25) .5 (2 x .25) .5 (2 x .25) Electives ( if PE credit is waived) Most colleges require at least two years of the same world language.
+You must either earn both .25 credits, or waive both .25 credits. .5 (2 x .25) .5 (2 x .25) Electives ( if PE credit is waived) Most colleges require at least two years of the same world language.
 LCA strongly recommends that students take at least two years of a world language within their electives.
-4 (4.5) 4.5 (5) 4.5 (5) IIa.
+4.5 (5) 4.5 (5)

+IIa.
 Complete the yearly mission/service requirement.
-Must be completed prior to the end of each school year.
-Summer hours count only toward the following year.
-20 hrs 9 th 30 hrs 10 th - 12 th 20 hrs 9 th 30 hrs 10 th - 12 th 30 hrs./yr.
-IIb.
-Attend Roundtable and Chapel.
-IIc.
-Participate in ESM Week (Enrichment, Service, Ministry Week) each year.
+Must be con npleted prior to the end of each school year.
+30 hrs 9th- 12th 30 hrs./yr.
+Sun nmer hours count only toward the following year.